 - Scuffle Hoe (Hula Hoe): Frequently used during edging projects on the infield or warning track edges.
 This hoe is also a good non-chemical weed control tool if you catch them coming up in your warning track or infield when they are young.
 The scuffle hoe is also useful in shaving down high spots in the clay areas on mounds and batter’s boxes provided that the clay is soft or moist enough to penetrate.
 If too dry, simply moisten deeply and let stand for a while before shaving the high spots.

 A quick note to go with what Luke has to say about “Bolt” drags for infield scarification.
 Bolts are a more aggressive scarification tool that leaves behind a coarser textured infield when used.
 If these are used for day-to-day game day prep, you may have to deal with a “washboard” effect because of the coarse ridges and valleys left by the bolts.
 This is why daily nail dragging should be performed by a unit that uses nails to cut a finer textured furrow in the soil.
-These will not affect ball roll.
+Nail drags will not affect ball roll and hops.
 Save the “Bolt” drag for renovation or warning track work.